SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 ## Level 18

+* 1 Bonus Feats

+Select 1 additional feats for your character.

 * Indomitable Might

 If your total for a Strength check is less than your Strength score, you can use that score in place of the total.